dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-administrators/getting-started.rst

 OpenCSW uses a tool named pkgutil_ on top of the Solaris packaging utilities to automatically download, install and update packages.
-It needs to be installed manually once, after that all maintenance is done via pkgutil.
+It needs to be installed manually once, after that all maintenance is done via ``pkgutil``.

 .. _pkgutil: http://pkgutil.net

-On a Solaris 10 system, you can use the capacity of pkgadd to download and install it via http in one step::
+On a Solaris 10 system, you can use the capacity of ``pkgadd`` to download and install it via http in one step::

   pkgadd -d http://get.opencsw.org/now